 Taking insulin as a medicine will affect your results.

 How do I get ready for this test?

-Tell your doctor if you are taking any medicines that affect your blood sugar, including insulin.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider if you are taking any medicines that affect your blood sugar, including insulin.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.
-Also tell the doctor the last time you had something to eat.
+Also tell your healthcare provider the last time you had something to eat.